jibf/unified_benchmark/README.md

   ```shell
   python evaluation.py --model gpt-4o --model-provider openai --task_group structured
   ```
-  The command will run only the tasks in structured language.
+  The command will run only the tasks in a structured language.

 - To have a clear view of the result, you can use --push_result_to flag to upload the results to your huggingface dataset.